powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 - `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` profile or `Q` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
 Otherwise `UNDEFINED`.

 If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
-Otherwise if it is `SSH` will be copy from`steadyStateHypothesisPowerFlow` profile.
+If it is `SSH` will be copy from`steadyStateHypothesisPowerFlow` profile.

 #### EquivalentInjection